sediment5193/homelab-site/_posts/2026-07-27-localized-pet-cam.md

 ## Overview

 My wife and I recently got a cat named Ollie.
 He's super adorable.
 When we're away, we want to keep an eye on him.
 So, my next project will be to build a pet cam.

 ## Requirements

 My main concerns with this are: security, reliability, and pricing.

-My first goal is to make sure our camera doesn't wind up on one of those hacked feed websites where you can just freely watch random misconfiguired security cameras / pet cameras.
+My first goal is to make sure our camera doesn't wind up on one of those hacked feed websites where you can just freely watch random misconfigured security cameras / pet cameras.
 For now, I'll just keep everything internal and connect with a VPN.
 Maybe this will change down the road.

 I also want to make sure that this thing actually works even when we're across the country.
 Using a trusted camera and NVR is a good start.
 I'd also like to implement uptime monitoring and ensure everything is tested out before we spend time away to identify gaps.